An aperiodic set of 11 Wang tiles

-The discovery of this tile set, and the proof that there is no aperiodic tile set with a smaller number of tiles was done by a computer search: We generated in particular all possible candidates with 10 tiles or less, and prove they were not aperiodic.
-Surprisingly it was somewhat easy to do so for all of them except one.
-The situation is different for 11 tiles: While we have found an aperiodic tileset, we also have a short list of tile set for which we do not know anything.
-The description of this computer search is described in section \ref{sec:no10}, along with a result of independent interest: the tile set from Culik with one tile omitted does not tile the plane if one tile is omitted.
+We proved that they were not aperiodic with 10 tiles or fewer.
+Surprisingly, it was somewhat easy to do so for all of them except one.
+The situation is different for 11 tiles: while we have found an aperiodic tileset, we also have a short list of tilesets which we are yet to characterize.
+This computer search is described in Section \ref{sec:no10}, along with a result of independent interest: we show that the tileset by Culik does not tile the plane if one tile is omitted.
 This section can be skipped by a reader who is only interested in our tileset itself.
-The tileset is presented in section \ref{sec:11}, and the remaining sections prove that it is indeed an aperiodic tileset.
+The tileset is presented in Section~\ref{sec:11}, and the remaining sections prove that it is indeed an aperiodic tileset.